aruzdh/compsci-notes/template/template.typ

 #import "lib.typ": *

 #show: template.with(
-  title: [Math Notes],
+  title: [Template for Notes],
   short_title: "A bunch of defs and theorems",
-  description: [Notes based on a regular math course.],
+  description: [Notes based on a regular cs course],
   date: datetime(year: 1999, month: 12, day: 31),
   authors: (
     (